From the desk of Robb Wolf

 Sodium, potassium, and magnesium all support your heart.
 Let's start with sodium.

 Sodium supports your heartbeat via the sodium-potassium pump.
-Getting enough sodium is also important for maintaining healthy blood volume and blood pressure.
-Despite misguided public health recommendations, the science suggests 4–6 grams is optimal for heart health.
+Getting enough sodium is also important for maintaining healthy blood volume, which can contribute to healthy blood pressure.

-Potassium and magnesium are less controversial.
-Potassium supports healthy blood pressure through several mechanisms, including the relaxation and widening of blood vessels to promote better blood flow.
-Good magnesium status is linked to lower inflammation, possibly explaining its heart-protective effects.
+Potassium can also support healthy blood pressure through several mechanisms, including the relaxation and widening of blood vessels to promote better blood flow.
+Magnesium buttresses heart function as well, because magnesium supports muscle contraction and relaxation — and the heart is a pretty important muscle!

 To learn more, read the article: Why electrolytes matter for cardiovascular health.